 About Justin Welby

-Born in 1956 in London, the Most Reverend Justin Welby was educated at Eton College and Trinity College, Cambridge, where he studied history and law.
+Born in 1956 in London, the Most Revd Justin Welby was educated at Eton College and Trinity College, Cambridge, where he studied history and law.
 For 11 years - five in Paris and six in London – he worked in the oil industry, becoming group treasurer of a large British exploration and production company.
 He focused mainly on West African and North Sea projects.
 During this period he became a lay leader at Holy Trinity, Brompton in London, having been a council member at St Michael’s Church in Paris.

 His father’s family were German Jewish immigrants who moved to England to escape anti-Semitism in the late 19th century, and integrated quickly.
 His British ancestors, on his mother’s side, include several clergymen.

 A major influence both on Justin and his wife Caroline was their experience of personal tragedy.
 In 1983 their seven-month old daughter died in a car crash in France.
-Six years later in 1989, after sensing a call from God, Bishop Justin stood down from industry to train for ordination.
+Six years later in 1989, after sensing a call from God, Archbishop Justin stood down from industry to train for ordination.

 He took a theology degree at St John’s College, Durham, in which he focused on ethics – particularly in business.
 He has since published articles on ethics, international finance and reconciliation.
 His booklet, ‘Can Companies Sin?’, drawing on his experience in the oil industry, evolved from his dissertation at theological college.
 He has frequently said that the Roman Catholic approach to Christian social teaching, beginning with the encyclical of Leo XIII's Rerum Novarum, up to Pope Benedict XVI's Caritas Veritate, has greatly influenced his social thinking.

 For 20 years, his ministry has blended deep devotion to his parish communities with Church work around the world, especially in areas of conflict.